Ancraophobia: Causes

-Ancraophobia is never present at birth.
 The fear of wind most often arises as a result of a negative experience in the person's past.
-This experience may or may not be recalled in the conscious mind of the person but this has been imprinted on the subconscious mind.
+This experience may or may not be recalled in the conscious mind of the person but has been imprinted on the subconscious mind.
 Most often an ancraophobic person experienced a situation where the wind was blowing heavily and they found themselves afraid that the wind might destroy or kill them.
 This experience becomes linked with the wind, and is known as a "generalized conditioned response".
 This phobia arises from the combination of external events and an internal predisposition.
 The external events are things like traumatic events, and the internal predispositions are heredity, or having been transferred from one's blood line.
 The phobia can often be traced back to negative events that have happened; the most common event is the experience of a traumatic experience at an early age.

 Treatment

-Scientists have developed medications that can be taken to reduce patients' fears.
-This medication is known as anti-anxiety medication.
-However, medications may have side-effects or withdrawal symptoms that can be severe.
-The most popular form of treatment is visiting a cognitive behavioral therapist, psychologist, psychiatrist, hypnotherapist, or hypnotist.
+The common medication is anti-anxiety medication.
+Common popular forms of treatment are cognitive behavioral therapy or hypnotherapy.
 These therapies are also used to help patients forget what they are afraid of.
 Some basic therapy sessions involve making the patient stand in front of a fan, or making the patient face their fears in a safe environment.
 With the use of hypnotherapy, the subconscious mind of a person can be reached, potentially eliminating those fears.